oscarmlage/oscarmlagecom/src/content/sections/archive.md

 layout: archive
 ---

-Here is the list of all the articles that have been published by year.
+Here is the list of all the articles that have been published grouped by year.